object-oriented-python/object-oriented-programming/doc/source/0_introduction.rst

 you understand all the terms introduced there, this is a good check on whether you have understood the chapter as a whole.
-However, there is more to learning new concepts than just the vocabulary, so don't be tempted to skip reading the chapter and just jumping to the glossary!
+However, there is more to learning new concepts than just the vocabulary, so don't be tempted to skip reading the chapter and just jump to the glossary!

 The chapters broadly alternate between introducing new programming concepts, such as :ref:`objects <objects>`, :ref:`abstract data types